 Another relevant aspect is the growing attention towards user-centered aspects of search, such as human-computer interaction, user studies, understanding and modeling how users search and what the most relevant tasks are nowadays.
-This aspect is strictly connected with the DL research field since the role of users in DL has always been preponderant, as highlighted by Edie Rasmussen in [9].
+This aspect is strictly connected with the DL research field since the role of users in DL has always been preponderant, as highlighted by Rasmussen in [9].
+The synergy between DL and IR foreseen in [9] can also be found in the most relevant topics addressed by ACM SIGIR papers, especially with regard to the use of relevance feedback and cross-lingual search.
+Digital libraries also played a relevant role within the ACM SIGIR community because they provided (and still provide) interesting search tasks and challenging collections to work with.

 Country Contribution percentage

-USA 23.4 %
+USA 23.4%

-The Netherlands 20.2~%
+The Netherlands 20.2%

-Germany 13.8~%
+Germany 13.8%

-United Kingdom $11.7 \ \%$
+United Kingdom 11.7%

-China 8.5~%
+China 8.5%

-Australia 7.4~%
+Australia 7.4%

-Brazil 3.2~%
+Brazil 3.2%

-Italy 3.2~%
+Italy 3.2%

-India $1.1 \ \%$
+India 1.1%

-Qatar $1.1 \ \%$
+Qatar 1.1%

-Portugal $1.1 \ \%$
+Portugal 1.1%

-Denmark $1.1 \ \%$
+Denmark 1.1%

-Japan $1.1 \ \%$

-France 1.1~%

-Singapore 1.1~%
+$\frac{1.1\%}{1.1\%}$